JanHerca/urantiapedia/output/wikijs/en/article/The_Nature_of_God.md

 Urantia Paper No. 2 makes an enormously important statement having the potential to eliminate much confusion in Christian dogma—doctrines such as original sin, atonement, and many other inventions of men that trace back to the erroneous logic of Paul, Augustine, and their successors:

 > “The affectionate heavenly Father, whose spirit indwells his children on earth, is not a divided personality—one of justice and one of mercy—neither does it require a mediator to secure the Father’s favor or forgiveness.
-Divine righteousness is not dominated by strict retributive justice; God as a father transcends God as a judge.” ([UB 2:6.6](/en/The_Urantia_Book/2#p6_6))
+Divine righteousness is not dominated by strict retributive justice; God as a father transcends God as a judge.” (<a id="a88_337"></a>[UB 2:6.6](/en/The_Urantia_Book/2#p6_6))

 In summary: “The love and mercy of God as our Father transcends God’s righteousness as our Judge.”